Phuket vs Bangkok Property 2026: Which City for Yield?

 Bangkok is the wrong choice for: buyers seeking 7%+ yields, those wanting maximum international resale liquidity, or investors primarily motivated by capital appreciation.

-Pattaya: Yield Maximiser Analysis
+What Do Pattaya: Yield Maximiser Analysis Mean for Foreign Buyers?

-Pattaya’s headline yields of 10-14% in Pratumnak and Wongamat are genuine — but require:
+Pattaya’s headline yields of 10-14% in Pratumnak and Wongamat are genuine, but require:

 - Active, competent management (not passive)